Strawberry-Software-Industries/SecureCloud/README.md

 **Raspberry Pi Zero 2 W:** Good performance for a mini Home Server! <br>

 ## Information about the program code
 SecureCloud was programmed in the Python programming language.
 We're using Flask for the Web Server.
 Material Design Lite ([getmdl.io](https://getmdl.io)) was used for the web design.
-All rights for the Material Design Icons belong to Google.